Keynsham: Medieval Keynsham

 According to legend, Saint Keyne, daughter of King Brychan of Brycheiniog (Brecon), lived here on the banks of the River Avon during the 5th century.
 Before settling here, she had been warned by the local King that the marshy area was swarming with snakes, which prevented habitation.
 St Keyne prayed to the heavens and turned the snakes to stone.
 The fossil ammonites found in the area were believed to be the result.
 However, there is no evidence that her cult was ever celebrated in Keynsham.

 Some scattered archeological evidence suggests that an Anglo-Saxon settlement existed in Keynsham in the High Street area, and that in the 9th century a Minster church existed in Keynsham as well.
 The earliest documentary reference to Keynsham is in the Anglo-Saxon Chronicle, (c.
 980) which refers to it as Cægineshamme, Old English for 'Cæga's Hamm.'
 The town is also listed in the Domesday Book of 1086 as "Cainesham."
 It has therefore been suggested that the origin of Keynsham's name is not, in fact Saint Keyne, but from "Ceagin (Caega)."

 Around 1170, Keynsham Abbey was founded by the Victorine congregation of canon regulars.
 Archeological evidence suggests that the abbey was built over the site of the previous Saxon Minster church.
 The settlement developed into a medieval market town, and the abbey of Keynsham was given ownership of the Keynsham Hundred.

-The Abbey survived until the dissolution of the monasteries in 1539, and a house was subsequently built on the site.
+The abbey survived until the dissolution of the monasteries in 1539, and a house was subsequently built on the site.
 The remains have been designated as a Grade I listed building by English Heritage.

 Stuart era

-Keynsham played a part in the Civil War as the Roundheads saved the town and also camped there for the night, using the pub now known as the Lock Keeper Inn as a guard post.
+Keynsham played a part in the Civil War as the Roundheads occupied the town and also camped there for the night, using the pub now known as the Lock Keeper Inn as a guard post.
 During the Monmouth Rebellion of 1685 the town was the site of a battle between royalist forces and the rebel Duke of Monmouth.
 Bridges Almshouses were built around 1685 and may have been for the widows of those killed in the rebellion.